vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 296 commits since the previous release, including 110 fixes.
+More than 304 commits since the previous release, including 117 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Thu Jul 30 04:15:28 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Fri Jul 31 04:34:31 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER